Chapter 10-100: Organizational Components of the University of California

 This office is also the principal liaison between the University administration and the Academic Senate.

-The Office of the Vice President – Research and Graduate Studies supports research and graduate education across the University of California's ten campuses and three affiliated national labs.
-The Office of Research and Graduate Studies (ORGS) provides guidance and resources to individual researchers and administrators, and strategic coordination of programs, policies and initiatives across the systemwide research enterprise.
-ORGS establishes and oversees University policies in certain areas relating to research and extramural projects.
-These include: research administration; research policies involving human and animal subjects, intellectual property, and conflict of interest; technology transfer; graduate studies; and special initiatives The Office assists in the coordination of issues related to State and federal research projects and legislative initiatives related to research.
+The Office of the Vice President for Research & Innovation (R&I) supports research and graduate education across the University of California's ten campuses and three affiliated national labs.
+The R&I provides guidance and resources to individual researchers and administrators, and strategic coordination of programs, policies and initiatives across the systemwide research enterprise.
+R&I establishes and oversees University policies in certain areas relating to research and extramural projects.
+These include: research administration; research policies involving human and animal subjects, intellectual property, and conflict of interest; technology transfer; graduate studies; and special initiatives.
+R&I assists in the coordination of issues related to State and federal research projects and legislative initiatives related to research.
 It coordinates administration and review of multi-campus and organized research units and programs across the system.
-It administers or oversees a number of Universitywide research programs and units including the University Natural Reserve System.
+It administers or oversees a number of Universitywide research programs and units, including the University of California Natural Reserve System (NRS).

-The Executive Director –Innovation Alliances and Services (IAS) reports to the Vice President – Research and Graduate Studies.
-IAS provides leadership and strategic direction for the systemwide University of California technology transfer program and is responsible for oversight of the administration of intellectual property on behalf of the University.
-IAS’s responsibilities include managing inventions, patents and licenses which are not managed by a campus, as well as providing support services for campus- based licensing offices, including income distribution, legal oversight, and management of systemwide information systems.
-In addition, IAS provides outreach services for the community on behalf of the systemwide technology transfer program.
+The Executive Director – Innovation Transfer & Entrepreneurship (ITE) reports to the Vice President for Research and Innovation.
+ITE provides leadership and strategic direction for the systemwide University of California technology transfer program and is responsible for oversight of the administration of intellectual property on behalf of the University.
+ITE’s responsibilities include managing inventions, patents and licenses which are not managed by a campus, as well as providing support services for campus-based licensing offices, including income distribution, legal oversight, and management of systemwide information systems.
+In addition, ITE provides outreach services for the community on behalf of the systemwide technology transfer program.
 These services include conducting forums on how to work with University, and providing ways to access the University technology transfer system through publications, web resources, and visibility at relevant meetings.

 b.
 Research Policy Analysis and Coordination